DellESI/RackManager-Docs-Published/Redfish-API-Users-Guide-for-DSS9000-RackManager.md

-Copyright 2017 Dell, Inc. All rights reserved.
+Copyright &copy; 2017-2018 Dell Inc. or its subsidiaries.
+All rights reserved.

 # ***Redfish*** API Users Guide for the DSS9000 ***RackManager***
-Users Guide version: 1.1.0  -- for RMTK releases: v1.0.x, 1.1,x
+Users Guide version: 1.1.0 -- for RMTK releases: v1.0.x, v1.1.x

 ---

 ## Introduction
-The Redfish Service running on the DSS9000 ***RackManager*** provides a multi-node DMTF compliant Redfish API interface for managing all of the hardware in a DSS9000 rack.
+The Redfish Service running on the DSS9000 ***RackManager*** provides a multi-node DMTF-compliant Redfish API interface for managing all of the hardware in a DSS9000 rack.
 This Redfish service  is included in the "RackManager Toolkit".

 ---

 ## About the ***RackManager*** "RedDrum" Redfish Service Implementation
 The ***RackManager Redfish Service*** is based on the ***RedDrum*** Redfish Service architecture and core code:

-* The ***httpd front-end*** uses standard Centos7.1 httpd to process incoming http and https requests.
+* The ***httpd front-end*** uses standard Centos 7.1 httpd to process incoming http and https requests.
   * httpd handles all multi-threaded external http processing and SSL processing
   * Virtual servers are implemented for port 80 http and 443 https
   * Each of these virtual servers implements a reverse proxy to forward all "Redfish" APIs to the separate **RedfishService front-end**